HsuTing/NCKU_littledenden/README.md

   This folder has js files.
 ```

-- lib
+- dist
 ```
-  This folder has all files about npm and bower.
+  This folder has all files about npm and bower, and temporary js files.
 ```

 - src